Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/Placeholder.md

 4. Performing Distribution Fitting;
 5. Analyzing and Interpeting System Metrics.

-# Project 1 (Fundamental): Budgeting with Monte Carlo Methods
+# Project 1 (Fundamental Project): Budgeting with Monte Carlo Methods

 This project focuses on developing the following skills:
 1. How to structure \& create a simulation study;